Clinics

 Externship - Civil Division, US Attorney's Office - SDNY

 Each student will be assigned to work with two AUSAs.
 Students are required to work twelve to fifteen hours each week in the United States Attorney's Office.
 This arrangement permits continuity of assignments and familiarity with the cases of the AUSAs.
-Diversity of assignments by AUSAs is encouraged, and will include not only traditional legal research, but also legal drafting, participation in pre-trial discovery proceedings and trial preparation.
+A wide range of assignments by AUSAs is encouraged, and will include not only traditional legal research, but also legal drafting, participation in pre-trial discovery proceedings and trial preparation.
 Students will attend depositions, court proceedings, settlement negotiations, trials, and appellate arguments.
-This externship is separate from, but complementary to, the seminar.

 Seminar - Government Civil Litigation in the Southern District of New York